Shusampal/coupon-validator/readme.md

 ## Tech stack
 * Frontend is made of EJS ( which is server side templating engine).
 * Backend is made using ExpressJS.
-* Array is used as mock Databased for all coupons
+* Array is used as mock Database for all coupons

 ## How to run locally
 Please follow below instructions below -